llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/crtp-constructor-accessibility.rst

 bugprone-crtp-constructor-accessibility
 =======================================

-Finds Curiously Recurring Template Pattern used in an error-prone way.
+Detects error-prone Curiously Recurring Template Pattern usage, when the CRTP can be constructed outside itself and the derived class.

 The CRTP is an idiom, in which a class derives from a template class, where itself is the template argument.
 It should be ensured that if a class is